the-ditanian-fleet/waitlist/frontend/src/Pages/Guide/guides/fctraining/guide.md

 # Tagging
 You can have this open on your phone in your tryouts and/or first trainee fleets.
 Make sure to set shortcuts for tagging, you need the sequencers 1 - 9 and A - I, A seperate shortcut for X tag and a shortcut for broadcast align.
+Some of these tags can be done differently, you will learn what you prefer while FCing.

 **N : Numbers**
 **L : Letters**